Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Sc-smoothness, Sc-splicings, and Polyfolds

 having $E$ is its objects and ${\bf E}$ as its morphisms.
 The map $\mu:{\bf E}\to E$ is the target map and the projection $\pi_2:{\bf E}\to E$ onto the second factor is the source map of this ep-groupoid.
 This ep-groupoid could be called a strong bundle ep-groupoid over the ep-groupoid $(X, {\bf X})$ via the functor

-between the two ep-groupoids. \begin{definition}[{\bf Strong bundle over the ep-groupoid $X=(X,{\bf X})$}] A pair $(E,\mu)$ in which $p:E\rightarrow X$ is a strong bundle over the object $M$-polyfod $X$ of the ep-groupoid $(X, {\bf X})$ and in which $\mu:{\bf E}\to E$ is a strong bundle map possessing the above properties (1)--(3), is called a {\bf strong bundle over the ep-groupoid } $X=(X,{\bf X})$. \end{definition}
+between the two ep-groupoids. \begin{definition}[{\bf Strong bundle over the ep-groupoid}] A pair $(E,\mu)$ in which $p:E\rightarrow X$ is a strong bundle over the object $M$-polyfod $X$ of the ep-groupoid $(X, {\bf X})$ and $\mu:{\bf E}\to E$ is an {sc-smooth} strong bundle map possessing the above properties (1)--(3) and {the commutativity condition $p\circ \mu =t\circ \pi_1$}, is called a {\bf strong bundle over the ep-groupoid } $X=(X,{\bf X})$. \end{definition}

-Later on we shall sometimes refer to the above functor $P:E\to X$, which is deduced from $(E,\mu)$, as to the strong bundle over the ep-groupoid.
-Next we recall from \cite{HWZ3.5} the notion of a strong polyfold bundle structure for the continuous surjection map $\wh{p}:W\to Z$ between two paracompact second countable spaces.
+Later on we shall sometimes refer to the above functor $P:E\to X$, which is deduced from $(E,\mu)$, as the strong bundle over the ep-groupoid.
+Next we recall from \cite{HWZ3.5} the notion of a strong polyfold bundle structure for the continuous surjection map $\wh{p}:W\to Z$ between two paracompact Hausdorff spaces.